-In response to changes in industry needs, beginning with the 2008-2009 academic year JWU's College of Business and The Hospitality College eliminated associate degrees and began offering only bachelor of science degrees that allowed students to customize their education through specializations or concentrations.
+Beginning with the 2008-2009 academic year, JWU's College of Business and The Hospitality College eliminated associate degrees and began offering only bachelor of science degrees that allowed students to customize their education through specializations or concentrations.
 This decision did not impact the College of Culinary Arts and the School of Technology.

-In 2009-2010 JWU recruited, admitted and enrolled the entering class for the online bachelor's degree programs.
-In September 2010 students started classes in the online programs.
+In 2009-2010 JWU recruited, admitted and enrolled the entering class for two online bachelor's degree programs in food service management.

-In fall 2012 the university began offering a degree in counseling psychology, the first bachelor's degree program offered through the John Hazen White School of Arts & Sciences.
+In fall 2012 the university began offering a degree in counseling psychology, the first bachelor's degree program offered through the John Hazen White